azavea/python-project-template/README.md

 Azavea Data Analytics team python project template
 ==============================

-A file structure template, development environment and rule set for python data analytics projects on the data analytics team
+A file structure template, development environment and rule set for python data analysis projects on Azavea's Data Analytics Team

+#### Requirements:

+* Docker

 Getting Started
 ------------
 From within the root directory, first remove git tracking from the project

-`rm -rf .git`
+`./scripts/clean.sh`

-If you have not already done so, build the Docker image (you will only need to do this once)
+If you have not already done so, build the Docker image (you will only need to do this once).

-`docker build -t da-project-template .`
+`./scripts/dockerbuild.sh`

+If you would like to install additional packages in the container you can add them to `requirements.txt` and rebuild the image with the previous script.

-Run a Docker container
+Run the Docker container

 `./scripts/container.sh .'

 This will open a bash shell within the Docker container.
 Within the container the 'project' directory on the host machine (as specified as a parameter of `container.sh` above) will map to `/project` within the container.
 You can now access the full file structure of this template from within the container.

+You can open an interactive environment by running `./scripts/jupyterlab.sh`then navigating to `https://localhost:8888/` in a browser.
+This will open [JupyterLab](https://github.com/jupyterlab/jupyterlab) in the notebooks directory of the Docker container.
+Return to the bash console by entering `Ctrl-C`.

-To exit
+To exit container

 `exit`